ZhaoyangLi-1/Visual-RFT/README.md

     --save_only_model true \
     --num_generations 8 '
 ```

+> ✅ The trainers automatically detect whether the checkpoint corresponds to Qwen2, Qwen2.5, or Qwen3-VL (including MoE variants) and select the correct model class and image processor settings.

 ### OOM Tips
 ⏰ Running into OOM (Out-Of-Memory) issues during training is quite common, especially when using GPUs with limited memory.